zeoneo/Raspberry-Pi/README.md

 # **** Xmas holidays coming with some time for big updates
 >
 Visual Studio 2017 recently added direct make support so I am finally switching to make files so linux users can directly compile.
 The compiling background has been quickly documented.
-Most of the directories are now carrying makefiles as I have relented from doing it.
+Most of the directories are now carrying makefiles as I have relented and started doing it.
 >
 # New Work
 So I am starting a series on Task Switchers on Single and Multicores.
 So we need to start with the simple first a standard task switcher (FreeRTOS) on a single core.